llsoftsec/llsoftsecbook/book.md

 ### Transient execution

 CPUs execute sequences of instructions.
-There often are dependencies between instructions in the sequence.
+There are often dependencies between instructions in the sequence.
 That means that the outcome of one instruction influences the execution of a later instruction.

 Apart from the smallest micro-controllers, all CPUs execute multiple instructions in parallel.
 Sometimes even multiple hundreds of them at the same time, all in various stages of execution.
-In other words, instructions start executing while potentially hundreds of previous instructions haven't produced their results yet.
+Instructions start executing while potentially hundreds of previous instructions haven't produced their results yet.
 How can a CPU achieve this when the output of a previous instruction, which might not have fully executed yet, and hence whose output may not yet be ready, may affect the execution of that later instruction?
+In other words, there may be a **dependency** between an instruction that has not finished yet and a later instruction that the CPU also already started executing.

-In other words, there may be a dependency between an instruction that has not finished yet and a later instruction that the CPU also already started executing.
 There are various kinds of dependencies.
-One kind is *control dependencies*\index{control dependencies}, where whether the later instruction should be executed at all is dependent on the outcome of the earlier instruction.
-Other kinds are *true data dependencies*\index{true data dependency}, *anti-dependencies*\index{anti dependency} and *output dependencies*\index{output dependency}.
+One kind is **control dependencies**\index{control dependencies}, where whether the later instruction should be executed at all is dependent on the outcome of the earlier instruction.
+Other kinds are **true data dependencies**\index{true data dependency}, **anti-dependencies**\index{anti dependency} and **output dependencies**\index{output dependency}.
 More details about these kinds of dependencies can be found on
 [the wikipedia page about them](https://en.wikipedia.org/wiki/Data_dependency).

-CPUs overcome parallel execution limitations imposed by dependencies by making massive numbers of *predictions*\index{prediction}.
+CPUs overcome parallel execution limitations imposed by dependencies by making massive numbers of **predictions**\index{prediction}.
 For example, most CPUs predict whether conditional branches are taken or not, which is making a prediction on control dependencies.
 Another example is a CPU making a prediction on whether a load accesses the same memory address as a preceding store.
 If they